withastro/starlight/.changeset/breezy-months-kneel.md

 "@astrojs/starlight": patch
 ---

-Added a new 'sl-sidebar-link' class to sidebar links.
+Adds a `sl-sidebar-link` class to sidebar links